 How adorable is this cabin?
 I’d love to stay there over Christmas!

 Believe it or not, that is a lake!
-Just frozen over and covered with snow.
+It’s completely frozen over and covered with snow, rather like my visit to skate on beautiful Lake Louise.

-We trekked on – it’s actually surprising hard work given the weight of the shoes and the resistance against the snow.
+We trekked on.
+It’s actually surprisingly hard work bearing in mind the weight of the shoes and the resistance against the snow.
 A decent workout in the snow!

 A pretty cool experience – next month I’ll be here to learn how to ski!